 The Board then discussed the cause of the Airprox.
 It was apparent to the Board, using the radar recordings available, that Havoc 22's pilot was overtaking the EC155 at the time of the Airprox; consequently, he was required to keep out of its way.
 It was therefore decided that the cause of the Airprox had been that he had flown into conflict with the EC155.
-The Board noted that Havoc flight had been issued with Traffic Information about the EC155, but that this had not been updated specifically to Havoc 22's pilot before CPA; the Board considered that this was a contributory factor.
-Finally, after considerable further discussion, it was decided that the Typhoon crew's choice of operating area adjacent to the HMR entrance/exit point was also a contributory factor.
+The Board noted that Havoc flight had been issued with Traffic Information about the EC155, but that this had not been updated specifically to Havoc 22's pilot before CPA; the Board considered that the Typhoon crew's choice of operating area adjacent to the HMR entrance/exit point was also a contributory factor.

 The Board then turned its attention to the risk.
 It was noted that the CPA did not show on the radar recording but that it had been estimated as 0.1nm horizontally and 300ft vertically.
 Although the EC155 pilot had been issued with Traffic Information about the Typhoon at a late stage, due to the differing performance of the two aircraft, the Board agreed that he had been unable to take any action to avoid it.
 For his part, the Typhoon pilot had made a late sighting of the EC155, and had reported that he had bunted to pass 200ft below the helicopter.
 A military pilot member commented that the Airprox had occurred during the recovery phase of the Typhoon's strafe profile.
-Although the pilot would have been descending at 30-45° during his strafe attack, he would have been pulling out at the time of the Airprox which, although still a highly-dynamic situation, had allowed him to abandon his recovery manoeuvre and take avoiding action to reduce the risk of a collision.
-Notwithstanding his action, the Board considered that safety margins had been much reduced below the normal, and so it was agreed that the Airprox should be categorised as risk Category B.
+Although the pilot would have been descending at 30-45° during his strafe attack, he would have been pulling out at the time of the Airprox which, although still a highly-dynamic situation, had allowed him to abandon his action, the Board considered that safety margins had been much reduced below the normal, and so it was agreed that the Airprox should be categorised as risk Category B.